chutetearer/Getting-and-Cleaning-Data/CodeBook.md

   - "fBodyAccMag-mean()", "fBodyAccMag-std()", "fBodyBodyAccJerkMag-mean()"
   - "fBodyBodyAccJerkMag-std()", "fBodyBodyGyroMag-mean()", "fBodyBodyGyroMag-std()"
   - "fBodyBodyGyroJerkMag-mean()", "fBodyBodyGyroJerkMag-std()"

-Every variable has been normalised into a -1 to 1 range, and when you normalise.
-The units go. from the time and frequency domain
+- Units: Every variable has been normalised into a -1 to 1 range, so the units are meaningless.

+(1) The "t" and "f" prefix of the column names specifies if the values were calculated from the time or frequency domain.